Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 - On **Microsoft Edge**, you might run into an issue where the page reloads in a popup window.
 In that case, please refer to the [FAQ item here](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/FAQs#how-to-avoid-page-reloads-when-acquiring-and-renewing-tokens-silently) for alternative ways to mitigate this issue.

-> [!NOTE] Did the sample not work for you as expected?
-Did you encounter issues trying this sample?
+> :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../issues) page.

+> :information_source: Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUOE9NQjZCMEs4NEtZQ0JFMzBDSTU2WUtBMSQlQCN0PWcu)

 ## More information